jnordberg/wintersmith/README.md

 ### Templates

 When a page is rendered to a template the page instance is available as `page` in the template context.
-The content tree is also available as `contents` and the config.locals object as `locals`.
+The content tree is also available as `contents` and `config.locals` is the root object.

-[underscore.js](http://documentcloud.github.com/underscore/) is also available as `_` to provide some utility to aid you sorting and filtering the content tree.

 ### The Page model